ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The node wishing to join the OSCORE group, i.e., the joining node, is the Client.

-* The Group Manager is the Key Distribution Center (KDC), acting as a Resource Server.
+* The Group Manager is the KDC, acting as a Resource Server.

 * The Authorization Server associated with the Group Manager is the AS.